tangYang7/fluency_scorer/README.md

 ## Data
 The SpeechOcean762 dataset used in my work is an open dataset licenced with CC BY 4.0.
-Id You have downloaded SpeechOcean762 for yourself, you can fill in your directory path to `prep_data/run.sh`.
+If You have downloaded speechocean762 for yourself, you can fill in your directory path to `prep_data/run.sh`.

 ## Directions for The Programs
 ### The Input Features and Labels